veronika-simic/aws/notes.md

 - npm run build gives us a folder which we will upload to bucket -then upload the build file and go to static website hosting
 - after that go to permissions and bucket policy
-- in ARN copy the bucket ARN and then add /*
+- in ARN copy the bucket ARN and then add /\*

 ## Section 10: RDS

 - relational database system
 - choose free tier
+- it is a service that allows us to set up databases in AWS cloud
+- DB instance contains Databases